 As people often do when waiting for a church service to begin, I began looking around at this immaculately clean, and well organized Baptist church.
 While doing so, the mother and daughter sitting in front of me had taken off their coats to get settled in.
 When I looked back towards them again, it was obvious that the mother was wearing a brand *new sweater because there was a GIANT WHITE TAG hanging from the collar to the rear, facing the congregation.
 I mean this was the biggest I had ever seen in my entire life, apparently explaining the company's entire pledge of quality assurance!

-I knew that the traditional, proper couple in front and to the left of me saw it because they were looking at the mother who was sitting almost right in front of them!
+I knew that the traditional, proper couple in front and to the right of me saw it because they were looking at the mother who was sitting almost right in front of them!
 They didn't move except to notice what I had.
 Through peripheral vision I caught a frame of the lady behind me- and to my left to see if she had also seen the tag.
 She had.
 What I was trying to do was to assess the damage, as her coat had only been removed for less than a minute as I realized what I was seeing.

 I felt that she was my sister (in Christ) and that I should do something.
 "What if it were me?"
 I asked myself.
 "Do you care enough for her to get up and go do something?"
 This might not seem like a big deal to some, but there are some things that would make this difficult.
 I was a complete stranger to the Church, I'm shy anyway, an around this era it was somewhat if a no-touch world.
 So this was a major decision for me.